Jim-Kufre/Home-Workout-Documentation/README.md

 ---

 ## About This Project
-The **Home Workout App** helps users develop a consistent fitness plans using only bodyweight exercises—no gym required.
+The **Home Workout App** helps users develop a consistent fitness program using only bodyweight exercises—no gym required.

 This repo contains structured documentation for the app using the DITA approach: